LordAmit/Brightness/README.md

-Brightness
+Brightness Controller
 ==========

+## What is it?

-Brigheness Controller allows you to control Brightness of your internal and external monitor with the help of xrandr in Linux.
-The controller is created using python, which in the backend calls os.system commands to execute system commands.
+Brightness Controller allows you to control Brightness of your internal and external monitor with the help of *xrandr* in Linux.
+The controller is created using *python*, which in the back end calls *os.system* commands to execute system commands.

+## What good is it?

+It allows you to control the brightness of your monitor to a better extent.
+For example, my laptop's monitor brightness can be controlled using hardware keys at discrete values, such as 20%, 40%, 60% ...
+100%.
+Brightness Controller allows you to change the brightness to a better degree of control, ranging from 1% to 100%!
+It should be mentioned that it changes the present brightness value set via hardware control of your monitor.
+For example, if you set your Monitor's brightness to 50% using hardware buttons, then that will be the 100% value in Brightness controller.

+## How do I run it?

+Just set the permission of the brightness.py file as executable.
+Double click on it, and it will run.

+# Misc.

+Random questions that might show up here are answered here in advance.

+## The coding style is not exactly.. pythonlike.

+Because it is my first python code that exceeds 10 lines.
+I have not used Python before, but I decided to use it for this project for no particular reason.

+## Why is it here?

-I wrote it because I could not find any other similar software available in Linux that provides an easy to use UI for changing brigthness.
-There are still rooms for improvement, specially in the coding style.
+I wrote it because I could not find any other similar software available **in Linux** that provides an easy to use UI for changing brightness.
+There are still room for improvement, specially in the coding style.
 I hope due to its open source nature, people will come forward and will help it become a better brightness controller.